Ablativo/Documents/Architecture.md

 3. The back-end searches in the DynamoDB database for the data of the corresponding room and a bot starts sending messages to the user's chat, addressing predefined questions and answers.
 The whole Q&A flow can be represented as a finite-state automaton where from a starter state, we can always arrive at the final state.

-4. During the visit, both smartphone and embedded devices retrieve the values from some sensors to reconstruct the activity/emotions of the user.
+4. During the visit, both smartphone and embedded devices retrieve values from some sensors and store them into the database to reconstruct the activity/emotions of the user.
 The sensors are managed by IoT core.

-5. All the data retrieved by the sensors are collected in the database.
-At the end of the visit, these are converted into musical notes, then used as input for a Neural Network deployed on Sagemaker to generates a melody.
+5. At the end of the visit, a Lambda function retrieves all the data connected to the user, that are converted into musical notes, and then used as input for a Neural Network deployed on Sagemaker to generates a melody.
+Once made, the song is sent to the user email through SNS.

 6. At the same time, the dashboard for data analysis shows to the curator the environment telemetries and statics about the number of visitors inside the museum.
+The interaction with the cloud services is managed by AWS amplify, and in particular the authentication service by Cognito.

-Now we have a general overview, and we can go into the details of the components that make up the leading architecture.
+Now we have a general overview and so we can go into the details of the components that make up the leading architecture.

 ![img](./img/architecture.png)